Ziver/zutil/README.md

 ## Documentation
 Unfortunately, there is no dedicated documentation available.
-The only documentation is the JavaDoc in the source code and see the JUnit test cases for usage examples.
+The only documentation is the JavaDoc in the source code and the JUnit test cases as usage examples.

 ## Running the tests

 Execute all JUnit test-cases by running:
 ```
-ant test
+mvn verify
 ```

 ## Authors